Chart Color Schemes

 Infrastructure

-The Entrance has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+The Entrance has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally

-Nine projects identified by AreaSearch are expected to impact the area, significantly influencing its performance through changes in local infrastructure, major projects, and planning initiatives.
+Nine projects identified by AreaSearch are expected to impact the area, significantly influencing its performance.
 Key projects include Vera's Water Garden Upgrade, The Grant McBride Baths Upgrade, Lakeside Shopping Centre Redevelopment, and The Entrance Waterfront Plaza Accessible Playspace.
-A detailed list of these projects is provided below for further reference.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.